jbanday808/Terraform-Full-Course-Aws/lessons/day04/README.md

 ```

 **Key Parameters:**
-- `bucket`: S3 bucket name for state storage
+- `bucket`: Your S3 bucket name
-- `key`: Path within the bucket where state file will be stored
+- `key`: Path to store the state file
 - `region`: AWS region for the S3 bucket
 - `use_lockfile`: Enable S3 native state locking (set to `true`)
 - `encrypt`: Enable server-side encryption for the state file